Although SystemWeaver is compatible with MS SQL, for top performance and lowest cost, we recommend SQLite:

 Confirming Database Version

-Before getting started, verify the version of the database.
+Before getting started, verify the version of the MS SQL database.
+You will need to know this for creating the new SQLite database file.

 Creating an Empty SQLite Database